 Many players prefer to use their own bats and batting helmets.
 Baseball and Softball bats MUST meet Little League specifications.
 Before investing in a bat, consult the Bat Rules.

-Also, note that there will be changes in these rules for 2018.
+Also, note that there were changes in these rules in 2018.
 Don't buy a bat you won't be able to use in the future.

 Who should I contact for....